WallfacerLabs/trinity-sc/README.md

 `AdminContract.sol` - contains all the functions to create a new collateral or modify its parameters.
 It is called by the other contracts to check if a collateral is valid and what are their parameters.

 `BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their Vessel: Vessel creation, collateral top-up / withdrawal, debt token issuance and repayment.
-It also sends issuance fees to the `FeeCollector` contract.
 BorrowerOperations functions call in to VesselManager, telling it to update Vessel state, where necessary.
 BorrowerOperations functions also call in to the various Pools, telling them to move tokens between Pools or between Pool <> user, where necessary.

 `VesselManager.sol` and `VesselManagerOperations.sol` - contain functionality for liquidations and redemptions.
-They send redemption fees to the `FeeCollector` contract.
 Also contain the state of each Vessel - i.e. a record of the Vessel’s collateral and debt.
 VesselManager does not hold value (i.e. tokens).
 VesselManager functions call in to the various Pools to tell them to move tokens between Pools, where necessary.

 `TrinityBase.sol` - Both VesselManager and BorrowerOperations inherit from this parent contract, which contains some common functions.